-Fig. 00
+Fig. LL

-USING THE EXTENSION TABLE (FIG. PP)
+USING THE TABLE EXTENSION (FIG. MM)

-- Release the extension cam locking lever (1) in the front and rear table positions. - Slide the extension table (2) out until the correct measurement is displayed on the scale (3).
+- 1. Release the extension cam locking levers (1) in the front and rear table positions. - Slide the table extension (2) out until the correct measurement is displayed on the tube scale (3).
 The user sights the scale off the edge of the table. - 3.
-Tighten the extension cam locking lever (1).
+Tighten all extension cam locking levers (1).